ricobuilds/fsboilerplatev2/README.md

 ## Structure
 Src/ contains three folders that I've included:

-- 🗂 Components > hosts all the components that make up the dApp
+- 🗂 Components > host all the components that make up the dApp
-- ⚖ Context > hosts state values for processing and distribution
+- ⚖ Context > host state management for data processing
-- ⛓ Hooks > my custom Hooks that I find useful for dApp development (NOTE: will add more of the gradually)
+- ⛓ Hooks > may inc. my custom Hooks that I find useful for dApp development (NOTE: I'll add more gradually)

 ## Suggestions
 These are a few packages you can can also include yourself: